grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 pressure; I find a wider bit to take refuge in while it goes past.
 A few reed warblers chirp at me while I wait.
 I consult the RSPB trail map; apparently there are two more viewing mounds on this path that I've somehow missed.
-There is a gate which looks like it might offer decent views of a bit of radar pool that I neglected earlier, so I poke my nose over.
+There is a gate that looks like it might offer decent views of a bit of radar pool that I neglected earlier, so I poke my nose over.

 There are those Little Egrets again.
 Only this time, one of them is a Spoonbill!
 It's even putting on a show of typical Spoonbill behaviour, sweeping its bill from side to side in the water.
-I get set up with the scope to take a proper look, but it's too close to the bank and is
-obscured from view.
+I get set up with the scope to take a proper look, but it's too close to the bank and is obscured from view.
 I try to get a better angle on where the bird should be from further up the path, but by the time I get there, it's disappeared.
 Oh well, it was a good view while it lasted.

-I successfully navigate the remainder of the potholes, and exit the reserve via a more sensible route.
-I decline the option of pub on the way out; I remember being looked at kinda funny in at least one establishment along here in the past; heading straight for Higham station to pick up the next train back to Gravesend is the plan.
+I successfully navigate the remainder of the potholes and exit the reserve via a more sensible route.
+I decline the option of pub on the way out, I remember being looked at kinda funny in at least one establishment along here in the past.
+Instead I head straight for Higham station to pick up the next train back to Gravesend.

-Typically, I miss the half hourly service by about five minutes.
+Typically, I miss the half-hourly service by about five minutes.
 Angrily glaring at the common or garden species in the trees behind the platform opposite does nothing to transform them into anything more exciting.